Seven-Eyes/Pharaohs-Auto-Tool/README.md

 # Pharaohs - Auto Points Collection Tool

 Welcome to **Pharaohs Tool**!
-This tool is designed to automatically collect points from the **Pharaohs Telegram Bot** without any manual input.
+This tool is designed to automatically collect points from the **Pharaohs Bot** without any manual input.
 If you're looking for a fast and easy way to gather points automatically, this tool is here to help.

 ## How It Works